 Incorporating play into therapy sessions makes learning fun and motivating for young children.

-• Interactive Games: The therapist may introduce games like matching pictures of multisyllabic words or sorting objects by syllable count, encouraging the child to repeat and practice the words.
+- Interactive Games: The therapist may introduce games like matching pictures of multisyllabic words.
+Another option is sorting objects by syllable count.
+These activities encourage the child to repeat and practice the words.

-• Songs and Rhymes: Using songs with multisyllabic words and clapping to the rhythm of the syllables helps children practice in a fun and engaging way.
+- Songs and Rhymes: Using songs with multisyllabic words is helpful for children.
+Clapping to the rhythm of the syllables provides practice in a fun and engaging way.

 8. Feedback and Reinforcement